psu13/mutable-hakyll/posts/rip-rose-tea.md

 house.
 This is a thing we had done dozens of times since they opened almost 20 years ago, but this was the first time since [the great stupid darkness](/so-youre-in-a-global-pandemic.html) that we had done it.
-Just as I finished ordering, the long time manager of the Squirrel Hill landmark told me that I had walked on their last day of service.
+Just as I finished ordering, the long time manager of the Squirrel Hill landmark told me that I had walked in on their last day of service.
 I am not sure of the details, but it sounds like they sold the location to someone else in order to take a well-deserved rest.